 "Corporate Finance is a very useful reference book for students and practitioners, it will help both to understand the principles of the financial markets and their practical application in today's complex environment.
 The book's approach is both logical and sequential and presents some interesting cases that make study easier and more stimulating."

-Gabriele Galateri, Chairman of Telecom Italia
+Gabriele Galateri, Chairman of Generali, former Chairman of Telecom Italia and Mediobanca, former CEO of FIAT